micronDLA/SDK/README.md

 This SDK supposes that you are working on a desktop computer with Micron FPGA boards.

+Check out this [link](https://www.micron.com/products/advanced-solutions/advanced-computing-solutions) to see what Micron FPGA system you have.

 Tested on:
   - Ubuntu 16.04 LTS Release, Kernel 4.13.0
   - CentOS 7.5